CORONAVIRUS (COVID-19) AND UBC’S RESPONSE: Information and FAQs available here. Events have been cancelled to May 30th.

 If the event attendance is over 100 people and/or with alcohol, additional risks will be reviewed to ensure a safe event.

 UBC will only impose limitations on the time, place, event noise and manner of such expression as may be necessary to ensure that the University’s activities, as well as the safety and security of persons and facilities, are not compromised.

 3) Site Visit

 At the discretion of the Film & Events Office, a site visit might be required to assess additional risks.

 4) Confirmation Email and Instructions

-Once approval has been granted, a confirmation email or permit will be sent to the event organizer, along with instructions for set-up and event close and clean up.
+Once the event is at the approval stage, a short term outdoor rental agreement will be sent to the event organizer, along with instructions for set-up, take down and clean up.

 If serving food and/or alcohol, a temporary confirmation email will be sent to the event organizer until the approval has been received from the regulatory organizations.

 Approval for the serving of food will be provided by Vancouver Coastal Health.

 Final approval for the serving of alcohol will be provided by the UBC RCMP Detachment.
 Events with 100+ attendees will also be provided by Vancouver Fire & Rescue Services UBC Detachment.